Last updated on April 17th, 2023 at 03:27 pm

 For a price below $100, the Vokul S2 is within the tier of affordable scooters available in the market.
 At its price, common intuition would suggest that the product itself is of sub-par quality from the best.
 To a certain extent, yes—but not totally.

-While a certain part of the scooter may feel unrefined—specifically, around the connecting parts of the handlebar and deck area which could have been linked more seamlessly as ostensive with the “black” variant—the Vokul S2 is actually made using premium, aircraft-grade aluminum and carbon steel which guarantee durability.
+While a certain part of the scooter may feel unrefined—specifically, around the connecting parts of the handlebar and deck area which could have been linked more seamlessly as ostensive with the “black” variant—the Vokul S2 is made using premium, aircraft-grade aluminum, and carbon steel which guarantee durability.

 However, not everything about this scooter is built to last.
 This specifically concerns the pair of wheels which provides glide to the scooter itself—made using polyurethane materials, which is plastic, the roller wheels are not necessarily invulnerable to wear and tear with prolonged use.